spark-app-studio/TripPenguin/replit.md

 Guide2Go is a trip planning application designed to help users plan overseas trips without going into debt.
 The application guides users through a three-step process: Dream (defining trip basics), Plan (budgeting and saving), and Do (booking).
 The app emphasizes budget planning, savings tracking, and organized booking management to transform trip planning from a stressful chore into an exciting journey.

-### Recent Updates (Nov 7, 2025)
+### Recent Updates (Nov 7-9, 2025)

+1. **Secure User Authentication**: Complete session-based authentication system with registration, login, and logout.
+Features include:
+   - Password hashing with bcrypt (10 salt rounds)
+   - Session management with PostgreSQL storage (connect-pg-simple)
+   - CSRF protection using custom headers (X-Requested-With)
+   - Session fixation prevention via session regeneration
+   - SameSite cookie policy (strict in production, lax in development)
+   - User profile with firstName, lastName, email, and Terms of Service acceptance
+   - All trip routes require authentication and filter by userId
+   - Protected routes with ownership verification (users can only access their own trips)

-1. **Full Database Persistence**: All trip data (destinations, budget categories, bookings) now persists to PostgreSQL with complete CRUD operations.
+2. **Full Database Persistence**: All trip data (destinations, budget categories, bookings) now persists to PostgreSQL with complete CRUD operations.
 Trips survive page refreshes and can be edited/deleted.
+Trips are associated with users via userId foreign key.

-2. **Trip List Management**: New /trips page displays all user trips with view, edit, and delete functionality.
+3. **Trip List Management**: New /trips page displays all user trips with view, edit, and delete functionality.
 Includes empty states, confirmation dialogs, and seamless navigation flow from landing page.

-3. **AI Booking Integration**: Live OpenAI-powered booking recommendations in Step 3.
+4. **AI Booking Integration**: Live OpenAI-powered booking recommendations in Step 3.
 When users click "AI Booking" on any booking item, GPT-4o-mini generates 3 personalized recommendations with pricing, providers, pros/cons, and booking tips based on trip context (destinations, budget, travelers, season).

-4. **Per-Category AI Budget Guidance**: Enhanced AI budget assistant in Step 2 (Plan).
+5. **Per-Category AI Budget Guidance**: Enhanced AI budget assistant in Step 2 (Plan).
 Each budget category card (flights, housing, food, transportation, fun, preparation) now has its own beautiful primary-colored "AI Guide" button.
 When clicked, GPT-4o-mini provides personalized recommendations specific to that category with estimated price ranges, detailed explanations, and 3-5 money-saving tips.
 Category-specific dialogs show focused guidance (e.g., "Flights Budget Guidance") rather than overwhelming users with all 6 categories at once.

 ## User Preferences